Updated: Aug 12

 Even back then, and in the midst of the most fulfilling work with the band, I’d wanted to dabble in a solo project for a little while - something simple.
 I had some songs set aside.
 Six of them.
 And would imagine how I’d bring them to life… where I would record, how I’d choose a studio, how the songs would be arranged.
 I figured my first step would be to record a couple of demos here at home, and use them to fine-tune the songs and to visualize where I’d add in some other instruments to achieve the sound I was after.

 Life is busy though, and there was always an excuse to not sit down and record those demos.
 Then June rolled around.
 School was letting out and my house was loud and full of the sounds of childhood summers.
 We had some fun Under the Oak festivals booked in the coming days.
 Songcraft - a unique and beautiful collaborative project by Chris, was well under way and a single featuring my vocal was set to be released in the coming months.
-Many of my close musical friends were headed to Montana, for the annual Acoustic Life Festival hosted by another dear friend, Tony Polecastro, and his team.
+Many of my close musical friends were headed to Montana, for the annual Acoustic Life Festival hosted by my dear friends from Tony's Acoustic Challenge - Tony Polecastro, Levi Kujala, and Noah Heckmann.

 I had only been to that festival one time before, but had fallen in love.
 The mountains… the people… the music.
 It was only a two day event, but so rich in learning, community, and moving performances from accomplished artists - and it all culminates in one final Saturday night hoorah of music and friendship.